Particular/docs.particular.net/samples/mongodb/sample.md

 ### MongoDB Persistence for NServiceBus

 This sample utilizes the community run [NServiceBus.MongoDB project](https://github.com/sbmako/NServiceBus.MongoDB).

+NOTE: There are [two community run MongoDB persistences](/platform/extensions.md#persisters).
+You should evaluate both for the best fit to your solution.

 ### MongoDB Management UI